mixmastamyk/console/docs/additional.rst

 |

-Signing off from the '79,
+Signing off from late '79,
 a new futuristic decade awaits!

     - *Keep On Truckin'*